 Here are the two important repositories that are available online.

-- GitHub: GitHub is another famous repository but not specific to R.The online community can share their packages with other people and it is used for version control is well.
+- GitHub: GitHub is another famous repository but not specific to R.The online community can share their packages with other people, and it is used for version control as well.
 GitHub is open-source and doesn’t have any review process.

 List of Useful R Packages